hzeller/rpi-rgb-led-matrix/utils/README.md

 ### Image Viewer ###

 The image viewer reads all kinds of image formats, including animated gifs.

+To speed up lengthy loading of image files or animations, you also can also pre-process images or animations and write them to a 'stream' file that then later can be loaded very quickly by this viewer (at the expense of disk-space as these are not compressed).
+This is in particular useful for large panels and animations with many frames: less loading time and less RAM used.
+See `-O` example below in the example section.

 To compile, you first need to install the GraphicsMagick dependencies first:

 ```